MVSLIDE

 Image (3): anti-PLP stained brained section of an animal of the cuprizone-intoxicated group that has received the laquinimod treatment

-Images provided by courtesy of Prof. Markus Kipp and Ms M.Sc.
+Images kindly provided by Prof. Markus Kipp and Ms M.Sc.
 Newshan Behrangi.

-Based on the analyses of the whole slide images of the brain sections, a significantly higher intensity of anti-PLP staining in the cuprizone-intoxicated group that has received the laquinimod treatment compared to the group having only received a vehicle was revealed.
-Adding to other extensive data that has been elaborated in the study, via the described experimental set-up it could be demonstrated that laquinimod-treatment led to a remyelination in cuprizone intoxicated mice brains in the area of the midline of the corpus callosum.
+Analysis of the digitized brain sections revealed a significantly higher intensity of anti-PLP staining in the cuprizone-intoxicated group that has received the laquinimod treatment compared to the group having only received a vehicle.
+Together withthe additional data presented in the study, these results demonstrated that laquinimod treatment led to remyelination in the midline region of the corpus callosum in cuprizone-intoxicated mice.

 Full study for all details and more information: